mel-butler/hotel_reservation_system/README.md

 5. Follow the prompts in the terminal

 Note:
-supervisor password: super
+supervisor password: password
-deskman password: deskman
+deskman password: reception